 Implementation Advice: Devote a section to ethics/regulation in the post.
 Cite legal perspectives that highlight “significant risks” around biased data and compliance.
 Emphasize best practices (data governance, bias audits, encryption) and reassure readers by pointing to resources.

 These partners can bring technical skills and practical experience from similar projects.
-By leveraging a nearshore team, you gain flexibility and can scale the development effort quickly and cost-effectively as the project scope grows without long hiring delays.
+By leveraging a nearshore team, you gain flexibility and can scale the development effort quickly and cost-effectively as the project scope expands, without incurring lengthy hiring delays.
 Today, many successful healthcare AI products are built by distributed teams that combine local clinical insight with nearshore engineering talent.

 This model lets you iterate faster and stay competitive with more prominent players.
 The key is to vet nearshore vendors for strong healthcare domain knowledge, proven security practices, and references from health industry clients to ensure they meet the bar for quality and compliance.